gluster/gdeploy/examples/README.md

   * fstype=glusterfs
   * client_mount_points=/mnt/gluster

-`volume'
+volume
 --------

 The section volume specifies the configuration options for the volume.

-'action' option specifies what action id to be performed in the volume.
+`action` option specifies what action id to be performed in the volume.
 The choices can be [create, delete, add-brick, remove-brick].
-If delete is provided all the options other than 'volname' will be ignored.
+If delete is provided all the options other than `volname` will be ignored.
 If add-brick or remove-brick is chosen, extra option bricks with a comma separated list of brick names(in the format <hostname>:<brick path>
 should be provided.
 In case of remove-brick, state option should also be provided specifying the state of the volume after brick removal.

-'volname' option specifies the volume name.
-Default is glustervol If the user wishes to do just a volume operation, she can omit the 'hosts' section if the volname is provided in the format
+`volname` option specifies the volume name.
+Default is glustervol If the user wishes to do just a volume operation, she can omit the `hosts` section if the volname is provided in the format
  <hostname>:<volname>, where hostname is the hostname or IP of one of
  the nodes in the cluster
  IMP: Only single volume creation/deletion/configuration is supported as of now.

-'transport' option specifies the transport type.
+`transport` option specifies the transport type.
 Default is tcp.
 Options are tcp or rdma or tcp,rdma

-'replica' option will specify if the volume should be of type replica or not. options are yes and no. Default is no.
+`replica` option will specify if the volume should be of type replica or not. options are yes and no. Default is no.
-If 'replica' is given as yes, 'replica_count' should be given.
+If `replica` is given as yes, `replica_count` should be given.
-Option 'arbiter_count' is optional.
+Option `arbiter_count` is optional.

-'disperse' option will specify if the volume should be of type disperse. options are yes and no. Default is no.
+`disperse` option will specify if the volume should be of type disperse. options are yes and no. Default is no.
-'disperse_count' is optional even if the 'disperse' is yes. if not specified, the number of bricks specified in the command line is taken as the disperse_count value.
+`disperse_count` is optional even if the `disperse` is yes. if not specified, the number of bricks specified in the command line is taken as the disperse_count value.
-If 'redundancy_count' is not specified, and if 'disperse' is yes,  it's default value is computed so that it generates an optimal configuration.
+If `redundancy_count` is not specified, and if `disperse` is yes,  it's default value is computed so that it generates an optimal configuration.

 Fields allowed in this section: